 HCC awards credit for qualified scores on nationally standardized examinations for the following instruments:

-College Board Advanced Placement (AP) Examinations, the College Level Examination Program (CLEP), International Baccalaureate (IB) higher level exams, and the Defense Activity for Non-Traditional Education Support (DANTES) subject exams.
-A maximum of 24 semester hours credit may be earned through Credit by Exam.
+College Board Advanced Placement (AP) Examinations, the College Level Examination Program (CLEP), International Baccalaureate (IB) exams, and the Defense Activity for Non-Traditional Education Support (DANTES) subject exams, Sophia Learning exams (with ACE evaluation), and Learning Counts exams (with ACE evaluation) .
 Credit earned through these examinations will be recorded by the Registrar only after the student has completed six semester hours at HCC.
 Official test scores must be sent from the testing agency to the HCC Office of Admissions and Records.
 Contact the Testing Office for examination schedules and availability of the CLEP.
-Questions regarding credit received for the above national exams should be directed to the Transfer Office.
+Questions regarding credit received for the above national exams should be directed to the Advising Office.

 Transfer Dispute Resolution